University of Maryland Medical Center - Internal Medicine Residency Training Sites

 General Medicine and Med-ID Teams

-The non-ICU services consist of 4 General Medicine services (Med 1-4) and an Infectious Disease service (Med-ID).
-The Med 1-4 services are organized in a Team Call system with the Med-ID team having individual call with close resident supervision.
-Med 1-4 consist of one resident and 2 interns who take call as a team every 4th day until 9 PM.
-The Med-ID service has ID faculty and fellow supervision, with 1 resident and 3 interns.
-Interns take their last admission at 6 PM (also with a "drip method" of staggered admissions) and sign out to the Night Team at 9 PM.
+The non-ICU services consist of General Medicine services (Med 1-4) and an Infectious Disease service (Med-ID).
+Patients on the GIM teams are geographically cohorted which enhances resident efficiency and communication with the care team.
+Teams admit patients every day in a rotation that ensures an even distribution of workload and strict adherence to work hours.
+The Med-ID service has ID faculty and fellow supervision.
 Third and fourth year medical students are members of all teams.
-A senior resident moonlighter works from 5-9 PM Monday-Friday to address all the cross-cover issues and the Med-ID Day Float assists that service by taking admissions until 9 PM. .
+A senior resident moonlighter works from 5-9 PM Monday-Friday to address all the cross-cover issues and the Med-ID Day Float assists that service by taking admissions until 9 PM.

 A fully staffed 7-day/week Night Team System covers all the floor teams.
-Interns and residents on general medicine and ID services take admissions using a "drip method" with their last admission at 6 pm so that residents can leave by 9 PM and have 8-10 hours off between duty shifts.
-Interns and residents only stay overnight while only while on MICU and CCU/telemetry at UMMC, and residents stay overnight on their Cancer Center rotations.
-Our Fatigue Management Policy requires a 45 minutes nap during 28 hour calls.
+Interns and residents on the general medicine and ID services take admissions using a "drip method" with their last admission at 6 pm so that residents can leave by 9 PM and have 8-10 hours off between duty shifts.
+Interns and residents only stay overnight while on MICU at UMMC, and residents stay overnight on their Cancer Center rotations.
+Our Fatigue Management Policy requires a 45-minute nap during 24-hour calls.
 Nocturnists and intensivists are present throughout the night shifts and assist with patient care and supervision.

 The MICU consists of 2 teams, each with an intensivist, 1 fellow, 2 residents, 3 interns and 1 subintern each caring for 10 patients (remainder are cared for by NPs).
 Our state-of-the-art 29-bed MICU has 24/7 intensivists in the MICU at all times.
 Interns and residents rotate in 2-week blocks raking overnight call every 4th day for 28 hours with intensivists and fellows supervising the resident and interns overnight.